uploadcare/file-uploader/components/adaptive-image/README.md

 }
 ```

 A public key is necessary for the Proxy links generation if a custom proxy name is not used.
-You can obtain the public key key in your [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/).
+You can obtain the public key in your <a target="_blank" href="https://app.uploadcare.com/projects/-/api-keys/">Uploadcare project's dashboard</a>.

 Then use `<lr-img>` tag for the images in your HTML templates: